Row-strict dual immaculate functions: Background

 \subsection{Dual immaculate functions}

 The immaculate functions $\mathfrak{S}_\alpha$ are a basis of $\NSym$ formed by iterated creation operators~\cite{BBSSZ2014}.
 Their \svw{duals} in $\QSym$ \svw{form the basis consisting of} \svw{dual immaculate functions}, $\dI_\alpha$.
-These functions can be defined combinatorially as the generating function for \svw{ immaculate tableaux}. \begin{definition} Given a composition $\alpha$, an \emph{immaculate tableau} is a filling, $D$, of the cells of the diagram of $\alpha$ such that \begin{enumerate} \item The leftmost column entries strictly increase from bottom to top. \item The row entries weakly increase from left to right. \end{enumerate} \end{definition} An immaculate tableau of \svw{\emph{shape}} $\alpha\vDash n$ is \emph{standard} if it is filled with distinct entries taken from $\{1,2,\ldots,n\}.$ Given an immaculate tableau $D$, we form a {\em content monomial}, $x^D$, by setting the exponent of $x_i$ to be $d_i$, the number of $i$'s in the tableau $D$, \svw{namely,} $x^D = x_1^{d_1}x_2^{d_2}\cdots x_{k}^{d_k}$. \begin{definition} The {\em dual immaculate function} indexed by the composition $\alpha$ is where the sum is over all immaculate tableaux of shape $\alpha$. \end{definition}
+These functions can be defined combinatorially as the generating function for \svw{ immaculate tableaux}. \begin{definition} Given a composition $\alpha$, an \emph{immaculate tableau} \svwMar{of \emph{shape} $\alpha$} is a filling, $D$, of the cells of the diagram of $\alpha$ with positive integers such that \begin{enumerate} \item The leftmost column entries strictly increase from bottom to top. \item The row entries weakly increase from left to right. \end{enumerate} \end{definition} An immaculate tableau of shape $\alpha\vDash n$ is \emph{standard} if it is filled with distinct entries taken from $\{1,2,\ldots,n\}.$ Given an immaculate tableau $D$, we form a {\em content monomial}, $x^D$, by setting the exponent of $x_i$ to be $d_i$, the number of $i$'s in the tableau $D$, \svw{namely,} $x^D = x_1^{d_1}x_2^{d_2}\cdots x_{k}^{d_k}$. \sheila{We call the vector $(d_1,d_2,\ldots)$ the \emph{content} of the tableau $D$.
+In particular a standard tableau of shape $\alpha\vDash n$ has content equal to the composition $(1^n)$.} \begin{definition} The {\em dual immaculate function} indexed by the composition $\alpha$ is where the sum is over all immaculate tableaux of shape $\alpha$. \end{definition}

 We can rewrite the dual immaculate functions in terms of the fundamental basis as a sum over \svw{standard} immaculate tableaux.
 To do this, we first standardize each immaculate tableau and define a descent set on the standard immaculate tableaux.
 The {\em reading word} of an immaculate tableau $D$ is obtained by reading the entries of $D$ from left to right starting with the top row.
 We can standardize a semi-standard tableau (repeated entries allowed) by replacing all the 1's in the reading word by 1,2,\ldots, in reading order, then the 2's, etc.